nil3sh99/Programs/README.md

 # Python-progs
-This repository consist small snippets of python code essential in developing web applications.
+This repository consist small snippets of python essential in developing web applications.